-- out request pre-marshal (in the caller's address space) - This filter monitors the point before an operation or attribute request is transmitted from the filter's address space to any object in another address space.
-Specifically, it monitors the point before the operation's parameters have been added to the request packet. - in request pre-marshal (in the target object's address space) This filter monitors the point where an operation or attribute request has arrived at the filter's address space, but before it has been processed.
-Specifically, it monitors the point before the operation has been sent to the target object and before the operation's parameters have been - out reply pre-marshal (in the target object's address space)
+• out request pre-marshal (in the caller's address space)

+This filter monitors the point before an operation or attribute request is transmitted from the filter's address space to any object in another address space.
+Specifically, it monitors the point before the operation's parameters have been added to the request packet.

+• in request pre-marshal (in the target object's address space)

+This filter monitors the point where an operation or attribute request has arrived at the filter's address space, but before it has been processed.
+Specifically, it monitors the point before the operation has been sent to the target object and before the operation's parameters have been removed from the request packet.

+• out reply pre-marshal (in the target object's address space)

 This filter monitors the point after the operation or attribute request has been processed by the target object, but before the result has been transmitted to the caller's address space.
-Specifically, it monitors the point before an operation's out parameters and return value have been - in reply pre-marshal (in the caller's address space)
+Specifically, it monitors the point before an operation's out parameters and return value have been added to the reply packet.

+• in reply pre-marshal (in the caller's address space)